glua/wsdl/README.md

 Note that the console command may lag the server, and will need to be run every time the addons change.
 The manifest is located in 'data/wsdl_manifest.txt', if you want to edit it.

-The addon itself is available on the workshop: [TODO]
+The addon itself is available on the workshop: http://steamcommunity.com/sharedfiles/filedetails/?id=309020990